Public Hearing Needed Re: MidHudson Civic Center-- Skaters Not Trump Should Be Priority

 6..
 Michael Lahey, a retired Dutchess County police officer, is Vice-President of the Civic Center and is currently a zamboni operator.
 I am quite sure he is on the payroll of the Civic Center; you should find out what his qualifications are and how much he is making and how many hours he puts in at the rink.
 (Apparently, nepotism extends farther than just the Director’s position.)

-NOTE: This is the same treatment received by the hockey players, one of whom called me after your radio show Saturday and told me they were hit with a 30% increase in fees, also with no advance notice.
+One of the hockey players called me after your radio show Saturday and told me they were hit with a 30% increase in fees, also with no advance notice (as others were).

 I thought you would want to be aware of these facts; just some of the mismanagement at the facility that was once a jewel of Dutchess County.

 Due to this situation, I am reluctantly being forced to remove the McCann Ice Rink from both my travel guides with a notice to readers in the Dutchess County chapter explaining why there is such a glaring omission.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -